Cardiology - Tilley Drive

 62 Tilley Drive

 Pulmonary hypertension is high blood pressure in the blood vessels of the lung.
 It is different than regular hypertension (high blood pressure).
 Pulmonary hypertension is a debilitating and progressive disorder.
-It causes shortness of breath, heart failure and even premature death.
+It causes shortness of breath, heart failure

 Pulmonary Hypertension: What You Need to Know

 Living a healthy lifestyle can reduce your chances of getting pulmonary hypertension.
 Quit smoking and maintain a healthy weight to help prevent this condition.
 In addition, it is important to manage asthma or other chronic conditions that may cause pulmonary hypertension.

 We use the most sophisticated medical technology available for diagnosing and treating pulmonary hypertension, including specialized medication therapy.

 The UVM Medical Center doctors tailor a course of treatment specifically for you.
 Your treatment will depend on a number of factors, including how advanced the condition is.